Dhghomon/easy_rust/README.md

 }
 ```

 Here is a bit longer example.
 Let's imagine a game where your character is facing monsters that are stronger at night.
 We can make an enum called `TimeOfDay` to keep track of the day.
 Your character is named Simon and has a number called `character_fear`, which is an `f64`.
 It goes up at night and down during the day.
-We will create a function called `change_fear` that changes the fear, but also does some other things like write messages.
+We will make a `change_fear` function that changes his fear, but also does other things like write messages.
 It could look like this:

 ```rust
 enum TimeOfDay { // just a simple enum